Gmail also allows translation on mobile devices

 Until now, this was only possible on Gmail web, which supports translation to and from more than 100 languages.
 The latest Gmail update has added translation to the mobile app as well, which will allow users to communicate in multiple languages faster and easier.

-After downloading the update, a new banner will appear with the ability to close if the language of the content of a message is different from the “Google.com Mail Display Language” in your account settings.
+After downloading the update, a new one will appear with the possibility of closing if the of the content of a message is different from the “Google.com Mail Display Language” in your account settings.

 Alternatively, Gmail users can choose to always or never translate specific languages.
-To translate a message, simply click "Translate" at the top of the message.
+To translate a message, just click on "Translate" at the top of the message.

 Those who turn off the translation option will see it again the next time an email content language doesn't match the “Google.com Mail Display Language”.
 Of course, adding translation to the mobile app also comes with an opt-out option, which means you never see the banner for a particular language.